WVE Straddle Strategy

 WVE thesis for this straddle

-The market-implied 1-standard-deviation range for WVE extends from approximately $4.76 on the downside to $8.74 on the upside.
+The market-implied 1-standard-deviation range for WVE extends from approximately $4.08 on the downside to $6.64 on the upside.
 A WVE long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current WVE IV rank near 30.64% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on WVE should anchor more to the directional view and the expected-move geometry.
+Current WVE IV rank near 22.05% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on WVE at 83.20%.
 As a Healthcare name, WVE options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to WVE-specific events.

 WVE straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 WVE positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move WVE alongside the broader basket even when WVE-specific fundamentals are unchanged.
 Always rebuild the position from current WVE chain quotes before placing a trade.